KKAWAI1998/privacy/index_en.md

 Privacy Policy

-QC Exam Level 2 Prep 2025 (the “Service”) handles users’ personal information and data under the following policy.
+personal information and data according to the following policy.

-Information We Collect
+Information Collected

-Contact and profile information: email address, nickname.

-Device and app information: device model/OS, app version, crash logs, and analytics data related to usage.

-Location information (optional): collected only when you choose features that require it; not collected continuously by default.
+None in particular.

-Purposes of Use
+Purpose of Use

-We use the collected information to:

-Provide, operate, maintain, and improve the Service

-Respond to inquiries and provide customer support

-Prevent fraud and abuse and ensure security

-Send important notices (e.g., updates, changes to terms, service-related alerts)
+The collected information, if any, is used for the provision, maintenance, and improvement of the Service, responding to inquiries, preventing unauthorized use, and sending important notifications.

-Third-Party Sharing & External Transmission
+Provision to Third Parties / External Transmission

-We may use analytics tools (e.g., Google Analytics, Firebase).
-In such cases, certain data may be transmitted to those providers to perform analytics or related services.

-Except where required by law, we do not provide personal information to third parties without your consent.
+We do not provide personal information to third parties without the user’s consent, except as required by law.

-Data Retention
+Retention Period

-We retain information only as long as necessary to fulfill the purposes above and delete it when it is no longer needed.
+Information will be retained only as long as necessary to achieve the purposes described above and will be deleted when no longer needed.

 Security Measures

-We implement appropriate safeguards, including access controls, encryption, and audit logging, to protect information from unauthorized access, loss, or disclosure.
+We implement appropriate security measures such as access control, encryption, and audit logging to protect personal information.

-Your Rights
+User Rights

-You may request disclosure, correction, deletion, or suspension of use of your personal information.
-Please contact us using the details below.
+Users have the right to request disclosure, correction, deletion, or suspension of use of their personal information.
+Please contact the inquiry desk below for such requests.

 Use by Minors

-If required under applicable law, minors must obtain consent from a parent or legal guardian before using the Service.
+Parental consent may be required for use by minors.

-Compliance and Review
+Compliance with Laws and Review of Policy

-We comply with applicable laws and regulations and review this policy from time to time.
-Material changes will be announced on this page.
+We comply with applicable laws and regulations and will review and improve this policy as necessary.
+Any significant changes will be announced on this page.

-Contact
+Contact Information

 Email: kfreelance0714@gmail.com

-Representative: 河合 (Kawai)
+Representative: Kawai

-Effective Date: September 18, 2025
+Date of Enactment: September 18, 2025
-Last Updated: September 18, 2025
+Last Revised: October 8, 2025